vmware-tanzu/sonobuoy/site/docs/v0.13.0/enhancements/v2-worker-master.md

 ## How it works now

-Sonobuoy uses a worker-master model, where a master delegates tasks to worker pods.
+Sonobuoy uses a worker-master model, where an aggregator delegates tasks to worker pods.
 When those pods have finished, they need to report the results of their work back to the master.
 Presently this is done over an ill-defined, ad hoc REST-ish client/server model embedded in the server.